Taxpayers’ Rights Advocate

 Protests, appeals, and judicial review

 For proposed assessments, you have both protest and appeal rights as a taxpayer.
 If you disagree with a proposed assessment, you have the right to file a protest with us.
-If you disagree with FTB’s determination of your protest, you have the right to appeal your case to the State Board of Equalization.
+If you disagree with FTB’s determination of your protest, you have the right to appeal your case to the Office of Tax Appeals (OTA).
 Make sure you respond timely to us by the protest by date or appeal by date printed on your notice.

 The following publications describe your rights as a taxpayer: